gpoleszuk/gnss/rtk/README.md

 In the practice

 Considering a precise ephemeris with a nominal position error equal to 1 cm and a baseline with 10 km.
 Consider 22000 km as approximated distance between antennas satellite-receiver.
-The resulting error in the baseline is about
+The resulting error in the baseline is about 1.8 mm.

 ```
 Processing with broadcast ephemeris